63rd Annual Grammy Awards: Pre-ceremony

-Following the release of the nominations, Canadian singer The Weeknd accused the Grammys of corruption after he failed to receive any nominations.
-Based on the success of his album, After Hours, The Weeknd had been expected by many critics and publications to receive a large number of nominations, including Album of the Year as well as several nods for his single "Blinding Lights".
-Expressing his concerns, The Weeknd tweeted that "the Grammys remain corrupt.
-You owe me, my fans and the industry transparency".
-He further explained that he was expecting nominations due to discussions between his team and the Grammys to perform at the ceremony but it was later reported by Rolling Stone that these discussions broke down due to The Weeknd also performing at the Super Bowl LV halftime show.
-In response, the Grammys released a statement saying that they "empathized" with The Weeknd's disappointment but that some "deserving" artists miss out every year.
-Recording Academy president Harvey Mason Jr. later expanded on this by explaining that "we understand that The Weeknd is disappointed at not being nominated.
+Following the release of the nominations, Canadian singer the Weeknd accused the Grammys of corruption after he failed to receive any nominations.
+Based on the success of his album, After Hours, the Weeknd had been expected by many critics and publications to receive a large number of nominations, including Album of the Year as well as several nods for his single "Blinding Lights".
+Expressing his disappointment, the Weeknd tweeted "The Grammys remain corrupt.
+You owe me, my fans and the industry transparency...".
+He further explained that he was expecting nominations due to discussions between his team and the Grammys to perform at the ceremony but it was later reported by Rolling Stone that these discussions broke down due to the Weeknd also performing at the Super Bowl LV halftime show.
+In response, the Grammys released a statement saying that they "empathized" with the Weeknd's disappointment but that some "deserving" artists miss out every year.
+Recording Academy president Harvey Mason Jr. later expanded on this by explaining that "we understand that the Weeknd is disappointed at not being nominated.
 I was surprised and can empathise with what he's feeling.
 Unfortunately, every year, there are fewer nominations than the number of deserving artists.
-To be clear, voting in all categories ended well before The Weeknd's performance at the Super Bowl was announced, so in no way could it have affected the nomination process".
-Several days later, The Weeknd stated that "I personally don't care anymore.
+To be clear, voting in all categories ended well before the Weeknd's performance at the Super Bowl was announced, so in no way could it have affected the nomination process".
+Several days later, the Weeknd stated that "I personally don't care anymore.
 I have three Grammys, which mean nothing to me now, obviously.
 I suck at giving speeches anyways.
 Forget awards shows.
 It's not like, 'Oh, I want the Grammy!'
 It's just that this happened, and I'm down to get in front of the fire, as long as it never happens again".

-American singer Halsey spoke out in solidarity with The Weeknd after her 2020 album, Manic, received no nominations.
+American singer Halsey spoke out in solidarity with the Weeknd after her 2020 album, Manic, received no nominations.
 Taking to Instagram, Halsey wrote "The Grammys are an elusive process.
 It can often be about behind the scenes private performances, knowing the right people, campaigning through the grapevine, with the right handshake and 'bribes' that can be just ambiguous enough to pass as 'not bribes.'"
 The singer went on to share that speaking out against The Grammys could very well get an artist blacklisted.
 Halsey, who only has 2 nominations throughout her entire career, was the center of conversation when her song "Without Me", which reached number one on the US Billboard Hot 100, was passed up for a nomination at the 62nd Annual Grammy Awards.